paulmillr/noble-hashes/README.md

 For this package, there are 0 dependencies; and a few dev dependencies:

-- micro-bmark, micro-should and jsbt are used for benchmarking / testing / build tooling and developed by the same author
+- jsbt contains helpers for building, benchmarking & testing secure JS apps.
+It is developed by the same author
 - prettier, fast-check and typescript are used for code quality / test generation / ts compilation.
 It's hard to audit their source code thoroughly and fully because of their size

 ### Randomness